LintaoAmons/cd-project.nvim/README.md

 ## How it works?

-This plugin did nothing but provided a simplier way to add and switch to directories
+This plugin did nothing but provide a simpler way to add, persist and switch to directories.

 ![HowItWorks](https://github.com/LintaoAmons/cd-project.nvim/assets/95092244/6fa66d86-38c0-4ea8-ad5e-a6ed14c263ef)